heatherknoyes/ECommerceBackend/README.md

 ## Contributing

 To contribute to this project please clone the repo locally and commit your code using a separate branch.
 Please have unit tests for your code and make sure all tests pass using the test command before opening a pull request.

-## Tests

-Run the following command to initiate tests on the code:

-    npm test

 ## Questions